Photographer? These 10 Things Will Drive You Crazy

 If we could get paid for every minute we’re waiting for the subject to get dressed or do hair and makeup, we’d be writing this post from our yacht in the Maldives.
 Golden plated yacht, that is, with lights made of diamonds.
 Seriously, every photo shoot requires a setup of at least 2-3 hours before we can get to our favorite part, pressing the shutter.
 And if you’re depending on someone else’s preparations (the model / the happy couple / the expecting mom), the waiting becomes as heavy as your photography equipment.
 It’s like you’re a professional WAITer, right?

-You might have some people to interact with when you’re shooting (although sometimes you wish they weren’t there…) but when you’re editing images or updating your online portfolio, you’re all on your own.
+You might have some people to interact with when you’re shooting (although sometimes you wish they weren’t there…) but when you’re editing images or updating your photography website, you’re all on your own.
 Closed in a dark room in front of a computer screen on the weekend.
 And the weather is so nice outside!
 And your friends are all going out tonight!
-But you have photos to deliver, so that the next time your friends go out, you’ll be able to afford to join them.
+But you have photos to deliver so that the next time your friends go out, you’ll be able to afford to join them.

 Doing something completely “unphotographic” is a drag, but let’s be honest – being forced to shoot genres you dislike is even worse.
 Your dream was to capture undiscovered tribes in the Amazons, not shooting a pile of carrots from ten angles!